 When you’ve selected the right variety of lemons, you’ll need to properly prepare them for dehydration.
 This entails a few simple steps.

-First and foremost, ensure the lemons are clean.
+First and foremost, wash lemons thoroughly.
 Rinse them under cold water to remove any dirt or residue.
 Rubbing the surface gently with your fingers will help to dislodge any stubborn particles.
 Do not use soap or other cleaning agents, as this might impart foreign flavors to your dried lemons.
 Once thoroughly cleaned, pat them dry using a kitchen towel or paper towel.

 Next, you’re ready to slice your lemons.
 When slicing, use a sharp knife to achieve even, thin slices.
 Each slice should be around a quarter of an inch thick – this allows for quicker drying and ensures consistency in texture and moisture content in your dehydrated lemons.